frmfm/FRAMED-2.0-Guide/README.md

 As an organisation you are able to upload artworks on behalf of your artists.

+1. Please make sure you have “artist” account on FRAMED website
+2. You can specify artist name (different from account name) on artwork submission.
+3. You can submit artwork yourself or provide artist with account details for them to submit.
+4. You will be in charge of collecting earnings on behalf of artists
+5. Special editions, custom device deployment can be arranged.
+Please contact FRM for more information.

 • More information to be added soon

 # 7. Guide to Exhibiting with FRAMED